 High voltage testing involves “brushing” the roof area with a charged broom, which is connected to a grounded power source.
 The theory behind this method is that the electrical circuit between the power source and the metal broom will only be completed by moisture beneath the roof membrane in the building material or insulation.
 A completed circuit triggers an audible noise which will alert the technician to a confirmed leak.

-This method is highly versatile and extremely accurate, it can be used to test vertical membrane surfaces, and it can even detect weakened areas of roofing that haven’t begun leaking heavily yet.
+This leak detection method is highly versatile and extremely accurate, it can be used to test vertical membrane surfaces, and it can even detect weakened areas of the roof that haven’t begun leaking heavily yet.
 Click here to learn more about the benefits of this method and how it can detect issues other methods are unable to uncover.

 Low Voltage Testing